 It gets even better.
 The Boosted Mini X uses a long-lasting battery that should power your ride all the way up to 14 miles.
 Now, that’s significantly further than most cheap e-skates deliver.
 Small wonder this Boosted isn’t the most affordable electric skateboard on Amazon.
 However, it’s like the priciest e-board on offer at Amazon and other places.

-Charging the battery takes between 1 hour 45 minutes and 2 hours compared to batteries that takes forever (over 3 hours) to draw a full charge.
+Charging the battery takes between 1 hour 45 minutes and 2 hours compared to batteries that take forever (over 3 hours) to draw a full charge.

 The trucks are sturdy and high precision.
 And they come with 85 mm custom urethane wheels from Boosted.
 Boosted says the wheels are terrific.
 While I agree the company makes great components, I’m not very sure about the wheel quality, but they seem as good as any.